kittykatattack/learningPixi/README.md

 as single units.
 Pixi has an object called a `DisplayObjectContainer` that lets you do this.
 Let's find out how it works.

-Imagine that you want to displays three sprites: a cat, hedgehog and tiger.
+Imagine that you want to display three sprites: a cat, hedgehog and tiger.
 Create them, and set their positions - *but don't add them to the stage*.
 ```